 As you learned above, sometimes toddlers throw things simply to see how they fall.
 Bathtime is a great opportunity to let your toddler explore the trajectory of items.

-Giving your toddler something soft to throw and a set goal to the activity can be a great way to help them stop throwing things they shouldn’t.
+Giving your toddler something soft to throw and a set goal for the activity can be a great way to help them stop throwing things they shouldn't.